| Advertised Summary Job Description: Grant funded.|

 - The candidate selected for this position is required to undergo a full background check prior to a final offer of employment being made.

-- Demonstrated experience working in a team and independently
+- Demonstrated and successful experience working in multi-cultural environments

 As a member of the National Collegiate Athletic Association (NCAA) and the Council of Ivy Group Presidents (Ivy League), it is imperative that members of the Columbia University community, in all matters related to the intercollegiate athletics program, exhibit the highest professional standards and ethical behavior with regard to adherence to NCAA, Conference, University, and Department of Intercollegiate Athletics and Physical Education rules and regulations.